 Juice Williams is in his first season at Illinois as the director of alumni and former player relations after joining Tim Beckman's staff in March 2014.

-In his position, Williams will manage all alumni and former player relations and functions, assist with on-campus recruiting, help coordinate the annual Illinois high school coaching clinic and maintain relationships with Block I, fraternities and sororities.
+Williams manages all alumni and former player relations and functions, assists with on-campus recruiting, helps coordinate the annual Illinois high school coaching clinic and maintains relationships with Block I, fraternities and sororities.

 Updated July 2014